Articles in this section

 Although you cannot specifically add or invite new members to your groups and events, here are some best practices that can help Meetup match you with potential members and help convince them to attend your next event:

-- Choose relevant group topics: When you start a group, select topics that cover your groups’ larger theme (Outdoors, Book Club, Film) and ones that are more specific to your group (Trail Running, Mystery Novels, Women in Film).
+• Choose relevant group topics: When you start a group, select topics that cover your group’s larger theme (e.g., Outdoors, Book Club, Film) and ones that are more specific to your group (e.g., Trail Running, Mystery Novels, Women in Film).
+Select specific, relevant topics for your group and think about the words your audience would use when searching.
+Consider creating a simple word cloud from your existing content to surface frequent terms to include.

-- Spend time on names and descriptions: Your group and event names and descriptions are the first things potential members will read.
+• Spend time on names and descriptions: Your group and event names and descriptions are the first things potential members will read.
 They should be clear and convincing.
+Use relevant keywords in your event titles, group headlines, and descriptions to attract searches on and off Meetup.
+Keep wording clear and concise, and make sure your group page quickly conveys the purpose of the group and the benefits of joining.

 Leverage all of your networks